Sport Management Student Organizations

 Sport Professionals of Color

-The Sport Management Sport Professionals of Color Club wrapped up its sixth year in 2019-20, as an organization to connect students who identify as people of color with sport professionals from across the industry.
+The Sport Management Sport Professionals of Color Club is an organization that strives to connect students who identify as people of color with sport professionals from across the industry.

 The organization was formed during the 2014-15 academic year with the purpose of helping to guide young professionals in their pursuit of success and career establishment in the industry.
 The club strives to improve members’ professional skills, host speakers, foster networking growth, and take part in experiential learning opportunities.